Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: The Model: Joint Entry-Assignment Control

-\textbf{System Dynamics and Objective.} The dynamics of system state $\bq[t]\in\Omega_K$ is as follows:
+\textbf{System dynamics and objective.} The dynamics of system state $\bq[t]$ is as follows:

 We use $v^{\pi}[t]$ to denote the payoff collected at time $t$ under control policy $\pi$.
 Let $W^{\pi}_T$ denote the average payoff per period (i.e., per customer) collected by policy $\pi$ in the first $T$ periods, and let $W^*_T$ denote the optimal payoff per period in the first $T$ periods over all admissible policies.
-Mathematically, they are defined respectively as:
+Mathematically, they are defined respectively as:\footnote{Note that in \eqref{eq:obj_finite} the expectations are taken over the randomness in arrivals and (possibly) control decisions, and that the supremum is well-defined because the payoffs are bounded from above.}

 Define the infinite-horizon per period payoff $W^{\pi}$ collected by policy $\pi$ and the optimal per period payoff over all admissible policies $W^{*}$ respectively as: